-Megan’s Favorite Oatmeal Cookies from Megan’s Sweet Life are definitely one of my new favorites.
+Megan's Favorite Oatmeal Cookies from my friend Megan are definitely one of my new favorites.
 Megan, who recently moved to Texas, was kind enough to try my marble cake, so in turn I made one of her recipes.
 Thanks to Megan, I my family has a new favorite, too!
 Or at least I do.

 By the way, here's a link to my other favorite "jumbo" type oatmeal cookies.
 The cookies on the link are a less oaty, slightly sweeter and denser.
 The recipe here is lighter textured.

 - 1 ½ cups all purpose flour

 - 1 tsp cinnamon